About

 Crucially, this ambitious scientific undertaking is only possible as a joint collaboration with key local partners with an established presence in the Pamir region, and the programme will enable improved environmental monitoring at a network of mountain catchments spanning the Pamir mountains.
 Furthermore, it is essential to return knowledge to communities, and our programme endeavors to enable knowledge to return to communities in Switzerland and the Pamirs alike through a multi-pronged outreach campaign.
 Despite the geopolitical challenges and scientific risks, PAMIR is well situated to derive and deliver new scientific understanding of this incredible mountain region to stakeholders ranging from schoolchildren to planners and scientists.

-The PAMIR research programme is led by principal investigators Prof Martin Hoelzle (martin.hoelzle@unifr.ch) and Dr Francesca Pellicciotti (francesca.pellicciotti@wsl.ch), and the PAMIR programme manager (evan.miles@wsl.ch).
+The PAMIR research programme is led by principal investigators Prof Martin Hoelzle (martin.hoelzle@unifr.ch) and Prof Francesca Pellicciotti (francesca.pellicciotti@wsl.ch), and the PAMIR programme manager Dr Evan Miles (evan.miles@wsl.ch).